prathyusha-ch/Image-processing/README.md

 ![image](https://user-images.githubusercontent.com/72489647/104432324-c2882380-553d-11eb-9de1-3209b82f6981.png)
 3.Develop a program to find the sum and mean of a set of images.
 a.
-Create ‘n’ number of images and read them from the directory and perform the operations.
+Create ‘n’ number of images and read them from the directory and perform the operations. listdir():It is used to get the list of all files and directories in the specified directory.